music-suite/music-suite/docs/src/User-Guide.md

 main = defaultMain music

 music =
-c <> d <> e
+  c <> e
 ```

 The first three lines here are standard boilerplate.
 The last line (`c <> d <> e`) contains the actual music expression.

-The purpose of the `import` line is to allow you to use Music Suite, as Haskell only imports its own standard libary by default.
-The `main` line turns whatever `music` is defined to be into a command line program which we can execute as follows:
+Let's break this down line by line:

+1. Import all Music Suite definitions
+2. This line indicates that the expression `music` (defined below) is the *main expression* in the file.
+Unless indicated otherwise, this is the music which will rendered or exported by the file.
+4-5.
+This expression represents the notes `c` and `e` played at the same time.

+We can *render* the file like this:

 $ cabal exec runhaskell -- Test.hs

-We can copy-paste all examples from this file into the above template.
-Whatever value `music` is assigned to will be exported when you run the file.
+Try replacing the definition of `music` to point to a different expression, such as `c |> stretch 2 d`.
+You can also try copy-pasting other examples from this file.

 <!--